 Chartered Engineers use a range of fundamental scientific principles to:

 - Develop and promote advanced designs and design methods

 - Introduce new and more efficient production techniques

 - Initiate marketing and construction concepts

-Our Industrial Advisory Panel is drawn from the companies that we have links with, which means we can keep up to date with the current developments in the industry and pass them on to you in our teaching.
+We have an Industrial Advisory Panel involving representatives from our partner companies, which means we can keep up to date with current developments in the industry and pass them on to you through our teaching.

 This course is made up of three stages - Postgraduate Certificate, Postgraduate Diploma and MSc.

 This module will advise, guide and develop you in the various elements that constitute the skills required for identifying and applying appropriate research methods and developing an overall research plan.
 Your learning will include how to identify, evaluate and apply different research philosophies, research approaches, research strategies, research methods, and methods of data collection and analysis.

 This module is made up of two parts.
 The first covers modelling techniques and simulations to enable you to evaluate mechanical designs by studying underlying theories and applications of design software.
 During the second part, you will develop key technical knowledge and an understanding of the concepts of e-manufacturing as well as the ability to critically appraise them.
 You will also explore relevant Internet technologies.